magma-labs/nagual/README.md

 # Usage

+* Create a `config/configuration.yml` file with expected format
 * Create a `data/products.csv` file with the expected format, you can use `data_examples/` as a reference
 * Install the nagual gem